TechnoRahmon/Gallery_component_2020_10_26/README.md

 "nodemon": "^2.0.6",

+jade": "~1.11.0"
 ```

-# we are using (pug engin) jade": "~1.11.0",  to view our DOM html pages
+ we are using (pug engin) as template engine to view our DOM html pages